 - Apply Quality by Design and DOE principles to develop a deep understanding of process/ product relationships to define and enable robust, integrated control strategies

-- Build and develop capabilities to enable characterization and validation of allogenic CAR T therapies including development of robust risk assessments, FMEA and process characterization plans developed using Design of Experiments and Quality by Design methodology to support BLA and commercialization
+- Build and develop capabilities to enable characterization and validation of allogeneic CAR T therapies including the development of robust risk assessments, FMEA, and process characterization plans developed using Design of Experiments and Quality by Design methodology to support BLA and commercialization

 - Present data/strategy to scientists (and management) in internal venues (technical meetings, Project Team meetings) as appropriate.